seattlecraig/EnhancedCompass/enduser.md

 2. **Try "village" or "anything"** for quick exploration
 3. **Check your current target** with `/enhancedcompass current` if you forget what you're searching for

+### Finding Biomes

+1. **Use tab completion**: Type `/enhancedcompass biome ` and press TAB
+2. **Biomes are great for**: Finding specific resources, locating rare mobs, building in unique terrain
+3. **Some biomes are rare**: Cherry groves, mushroom fields, and ice spikes may be far away

 ### Distance Strategy

 - The compass shows straight-line distance (as the crow flies)
 - Actual travel distance may be longer due to terrain
 - Y-level (height) is included in distance calculations
-- For underground structures like ancient cities, you may need to dig down when you get close
+- For underground targets like ancient cities or deep dark biomes, you may need to dig down when you get close

 ### Cross-Dimension Targets